mibe/FeedWriter/README.md

 ====================================================

-This package can be used to generate feeds in either RSS 1.0, RSS 2.0 or ATOM formats.
+This package can be used to generate feeds in either RSS 1.0, RSS 2.0 or ATOM format.

-Applications can create feed writer object, several feed item objects, set several types of properties of either feeds and feed items, and add items to the feed.
+Applications can create a feed object, several feed item objects, set several types of properties of either feed and feed items, and add items to the feed.

-Once a feed is fully composed with its items, the feed writer class can generate the necessary XML structure to describe the feed in the RSS or ATOM formats.
+Once a feed is fully composed with its items, the feed class can generate the necessary XML structure to describe the feed in RSS or ATOM format.
+This structure can be directly sent to the browser, or just returned as string.
-The feed is generated as part of the current feed output.

 Requirements